There's no shame in admitting to what has become a little bit of an obsession...

 Six words - Conservation, Designated, Interest, Site, Scientific and Special.
 You can even throw an Outstanding into the mix but whatever combination of those words crop up, there's nothing really concrete as to why not.

 Apart, that is, from a full sized Tonka Toy™ blocking your way south of town.
-Oh, and you'll need a hard hat on.
+Oh!
+You'll also need to have a hard hat on.

 The farthest you'll get is the old Martello Tower, built around 1810 to keep an eye on Napoleon's plans to include the UK in his European vacation.